yehia67/documentation/iri/0.1/references/api-reference.md

 ## getTrytes

-Get a transaction's data in trytes.
+Get a transaction's contents in trytes.

 ### Parameters